 - Valid Advanced First Aid

-- Class 4 and 3 Alberta Driver’s License with Air Brakes (Q) Endorsement or Equivalencies or Proof of Provincial Equivalencies.
+- Class 3 AND 4 Alberta Driver’s License with Air Brakes (Q) Endorsement or Proof of Provincial Equivalencies

 - Minimum of a High School Diploma or equivalency